-Sebaceous glands (Lat. glandula sebacea) can be found almost in the entire body.
-Rich in sebaceous glands are the head, face, also the back and the upper body.
-The produced tallow, also referred as the sebum, consists of triglycerides, fatty acids and wax esters.
+Sebaceous glands (Lat. glandula sebacea) can be found almost in areas of the body.
+Rich in sebaceous glands are the head, face, back and also the upper body.
+The produced tallow, also referred to as sebum, consists of triglycerides, fatty acids and wax esters.
 The production is stimulated by androgen hormones.

 Nevus Sebaceous Glands (Nevus Sebaceous)

-The nevus sebaceous gland is also called organoid nevus and consists of the sebaceous glands, ectopic glands and the malformed hair follicles residues.
-Nevus sebaceous occurs at an early age but usually it is inherited.
+The nevus sebaceous gland is also called organoid nevus and consists of sebaceous glands, ectopic glands and malformed hair follicle residues.
+Nevus sebaceous occurs at an early age but is usually inherited.

 Clinic of nevus sebaceous

-As a flat, white-yellowish, waxy tumor without hair it most frequently occurs in the hair area; there, it might develop alopecia.
-Sebaceous glands nevus occurs mostly solitary on the face and the neck.
+It presents as a flat, white-yellowish, waxy tumor without hair and most frequently occurs in the hair area where, it may develop alopecia.
+Sebaceous glands nevus occurs mostly solitary on the face and neck.

-In old age, the nevus may evolve into a benign and malignant adnexal tumor.
-The most common (one) is the trichoblastoma.
+In old age, the nevus may evolve into a benign or malignant adnexal tumor.
+The most common one is trichoblastoma.

 The therapy of nevus sebaceous

 In dermatology cryotherapy is a proven treatment method.
-Here coldness is usually used locally, to destroy pathological tissue.
+Here, low temperatures are usually used locally, to destroy pathological tissue.

-Excision of a nevus sebaceous can be performed for cosmetic reasons or even to avoid complications such as the formation of tumors.
+Excision of a nevus sebaceous can be performed for cosmetic reasons or even to avoid complications such as the development of tumors.

-Sebostasis means a reduction of sebaceous glands activity.
+Sebostasis means a reduction in sebaceous glands activity.
 The result is dry skin (xerosis cutis) and brittle hair.

 The etiology of sebostasis

-Sebostasis is age-related and occurs in 80 % of cases in old age.
+Sebostasis is age-related and has an occurrence of about 80 % in older people.
 Mechanical or chemical degreasing such as frequent washing or very dry hair can also cause sebostasis.

 Clinic of sebostasis

-The clinical symptoms shows a scaly and rough skin and the patient often suffers from itching and an unpleasant tightness of the skin.
+The clinical symptoms show a scaly, rough skin and the patient often suffers from itching and an unpleasant tightness of the skin.

 Typical symptoms of sebostasis are Brittle and scrubby hair.

-A consistent anti-sebostatic cleaning as a prophylactic treatment is recommended.
+Consistent anti-sebostatic cleaning serving as prophylactic treatment is recommended.
 It is necessary to maintain the skin regularly with fatty externa, special fatty acids and urea.